b-s-c/Gears/README.md

 - using a class to define the gear, allowing you to make as many gears as you want
 - options to change the colour and opacity of the gear
 - options to change the location and size of the gear
-- full customisation of the teeth (width and height)
+- full customisation of the teeth (width, height and shape)
 - options to change how quickly the gear spins

 # Initialising a new gear

+# Update these at the end!
 General:

 `gears.push(new Gear(x, y, colR, colG, colB, alpha, speed, direction, angleoffset, toothheight, toothwidth, toothoffset, teethamount, diameter));`